Yorkshire Junior/Youth Constitution 2017

 5.7 If a Member Club fails to send a representative to the AGM or an EGM it shall be fined £50 unless it shall have sent a proxy vote in the case of a meeting to change the constitution.

-6.1 Delegate meetings will normally be held the first Monday of April, June, August, October, December, February or as otherwise decided by the Board.
-If a Member Club fails to send a representative to a Delegate meeting it will be fined £20.
+6.1 Delegates meetings will be held in MAY and OCTOBER, dates to be decided by the Board.
+Should any further meetings be required these will be arranged by the Board.
+If a Member Club fails to send a representative to a Delegates meeting it will be fined £50 and clubs failing to attend 2 consecutive meetings will be fined £100.
 Sending of apologies does not prevent a fine.

 6.2 At Delegate meetings only one representative may speak on behalf of any Member Club on any issues their club wishes to be raised or any issues debated on at that particular meeting.